- Activities Calendar

 - Our counseling resources for anyone abused in Scouting, available for free and as long as the victim wants it

-Does this action impact local Scouting in our council?
+Does this national action impact local Scouting in our council?

 No. Our council and National BSA are different entities with separate finances.
 Through years of good financial stewardship and governance, we, the Capitol Area Council, have built a sound balance sheet, a strong endowment, and have very little debt.